Developer(s) – Bioware & Edge of Reality

 Though it may be easy enough to move around and talk to people within the game, the convoluted combat system also took its toll on the game’s control scheme in my opinion.
 The combat wheel used to switch between spells and other abilities were far too complicated for me to get to grips with, and so consequently, I ended up button-mashing most of the time, which made me feel as if I was playing a fighting game as opposed to an RPG.

 For those who are more lukewarm to the style of combat in this game than I am, they will be treated to an exceptionally long gaming experience at least, with the potential to clock in at about 60 to 80 hours.
 Despite the major flaws this game has in my opinion, there are many different side quests and extracurricular activities present to make it last an extraordinarily long time.

 Storyline – 8/10

 Though the setting and scenery may be pretty typical of the fantasy genre, the story is anything but.
 Describe as a “dark heroic fantasy” by Bioware, It follows the customizable player character in his bid to unite the kingdom of Ferelden against a demonic force called the Darkspawn.
 The story is gritty, political, and at times, particularly suspenseful.
 The game also features a fairly impressive cast of actors, including Simon Templeman, Claudia Blake, and even Tim Curry.

 Originality – 6/10

 The game does have its unique aspects about it, but in my opinion, its combat system makes it unique for all the wrong reasons.
-Not only that, but as I said, the scenery and style is particularly typical of it’s genre.
-Its uniqueness relies mostly in the basic structure and series of events that make up the progression of the story.
+Not only that but as I said, the scenery and style are particularly typical of its genre.
+Its uniqueness relies mostly on the basic structure and series of events that make up the progression of the story.
 Indeed, there aren’t many other RPGs that are this dark.
 The exceptions being games like Breath of Fire IV or to a certain extent, Oblivion.